Press Release, Tokyo & Paris – August 3rd 2021

-This solution is currently in operation at two factories, monitoring the contact status of 380 and 320 employees respectively.
+This solution is currently in operation at two factories, monitoring the contact status of hundreds of employees.
 Employees wear dedicated devices on their chest at the beginning of their workday and keep it on until the end of their workday.
 The badge is small enough that it does not interfere with the work and is operated with little burden.

 In fact, when a case of suspected close contact occurred among employees, the company was able to use this system to quickly determine who the person in question was in close contact with in the factory, and the company was able to confirm the effectiveness of this system.